gis-ops/tutorials/qgis/QGIS_Actions_Geocoder.md

 The response will be an address at that location which we want to save to our temporary table.
 To this end, we will have to add one additional column to this table:

 a.
-Right click the Random Points layer and select "Properties"
+Right click the Random Points layer and select "Properties"<br/>
 b.
-Find the tab "Fields" and add a new field by clicking "toggle editing mode".
+Find the tab "Fields" and add a new field by clicking "toggle editing mode".<br/>
 c.
-Then select "new field" and in the dialogue you will have to give it a name, e.g. "address" and the type which in this case should be "Text, unlimited length".
+Then select "new field" and in the dialogue you will have to give it a name, e.g. "address" and the type which in this case should be "Text, unlimited length".<br/>
 d.
 Afterwards hit "toggle editing mode" again and confirm your changes to be saved.